catseye/Erratic-Turtle-Graphics/README.md

 If you use a faint pen, and repeat the drawing instructions many times over, you get a nice pencilly noisy effect.

+In late 2019 I added a rudimentary command language similar to Logo, for user-created designs.
+The commands are:

+    fd NUM             move forward this many pixels rt NUM             rotate right this many degrees lt NUM             rotate left this many degrees setxyr NUM NUM     set the coordinates, as a percentage of the width and height of the canvas
+    shiftxyr NUM NUM   adjust the coordinates, as a percentage of the width and height of the canvas
+    seterr NUM NUM     set the error rate for rotations and movements respectively
+    shifterr NUM NUM   adjust the error rate for rotations and movements respectively